haltosan/vpn/README.md

 **Server**

 The server has to be setup as well.
 The only difference is 'int' is the listening interface, while 'curlInt' is the internet interface.
 It is important to note they have to be different to work.
-The 'int' doesn't nessesarily have to be connected to the internet for it to work.
+The 'int' doesn't necessarily have to be connected to the internet for it to work.
 Next, the server has to be listening.
 To do this, run the Listen script:
 ```
 bash Listen.sh
 ```